Stephan Schmidheiny: Career

-Other engagements

 While Schmidheiny withdrew from asbestos production and Eternit, he invested in new industrial segments, building up a multinational conglomerate of shareholdings by adding enterprises in the areas of forestry, banking, consumer goods, power generation, as well as electronic and optical equipment.
-He also joined the boards of directors of leading companies such as ABB Asea Brown Boveri, Nestlé, Swatch, and UBS AG.

-In 1985 Schmidheiny supported Nicolas Hayek in his bid for the Swiss watch holding company Société de Microélectronique et d'Horlogerie(SMH), which resulted in the rescue of the Swiss watch industry.
+In 1985, Schmidheiny supported Nicolas Hayek in his bid for the Swiss watch holding company Société de Microélectronique et d'Horlogerie(SMH), which resulted in the rescue of the Swiss watch industry.
 Later from this alliance, the present day Swatch Group was formed.

-In 1987, as an anchor shareholder in Brown, Boveri & Cie (BBC), Schmidheiny co-organized a merger of BBC with ASEA of Sweden.
-This led to the creation of the newly positioned, market leader in its segment, ASEA Brown Boveri, today known as ABB Group.

-In 1987, he took over two-thirds of the capital of Landis + Gyr from the family shareholders, as they could provide no successor for leadership.
-In doing so, Schmidheiny was aware that major changes were necessary, as the company was not doing well.
-Schmidheiny restructured the company.

 Philanthropy

-Philanthropic pursuits have been important to Schmidheiny and since the 1990s, he has devoted his life to these pursuits.
 Schmidheiny is an advocate and leader in the field of sustainable development.
 He served as adviser on sustainability to the United Nations as well as to the OECD.

 In the 1980s he created FUNDES, an organization that supports the development of small and medium-sized enterprises in several Latin American countries.
 According to recent Swiss accounts, Schmidheiny began buying Chilean forest land in 1982, and he now owns over 120,000 hectares in Southern Chile, near Concepción, land which the Mapuche Indians claim has been theirs since time immemorial.
 The Mapuche charge that some of the land Schmidheiny bought was stolen from them during the Pinochet dictatorship, using that regime's standard techniques of intimidation, torture, and murder.

 In March 2019, two months before his conviction on two counts of involuntary manslaughter, Forbes included Schmidheiny in its list of the world's most generous philanthropists outside of the US.